Sagarv812/WinteROS_2025/Week 2/week2.md

 //   move_base_client_->async_send_goal(goal, send_goal_options);
 // }
 ```
-Don't add this code we are just commenting/ removing it the from the `explore.cpp` file
+Don't add this code we are just commenting/ removing it the from the `explore.cpp` file.

 Now let's add the function that resets the exploration state and reset the map.
-Add this function after `void Explore::reachedGoal` function
+Add this function after `void Explore::reachedGoal` function .

 ```cpp
 void Explore::resetExplorationState() {